hphelion/documentation/cli.unix.2.reference.md

 ---
 layout: default
-title: "UNIX CLI for HP Cloud: Command Line Reference"
+title: "UNIX CLI for HP Helion Public Cloud: Command Line Reference"
 permalink: /cli/unix/2/reference/
 product: unix-cli

 ---

-#UNIX CLI for HP Cloud 13.5 Reference
+#UNIX CLI for HP Helion Public Cloud 13.5 Reference

 If you are using v12.12, click [here](https://docs.hpcloud.com/cli/unix/reference) for documentation.
 ___________________

 ###Important Notice###

 On November 4, 2013, the UNIX CLI was moved into its End-of-Life (EOL) Cycle process toward final deprecation.
-Please be aware that this does not mean that the UNIX CLI is "going away", but simply that HP Cloud is relinquishing its ownership of this CLI and, instead, making it available on the [HPCloud Github](https://github.com/hpcloud/unix_cli) repository.
+Please be aware that this does not mean that the UNIX CLI is "going away", but simply that HP Helion Public Cloud is relinquishing its ownership of this CLI and, instead, making it available on the [HPCloud Github](https://github.com/hpcloud/unix_cli) repository.
 We encourage existing customers to consider migrating to the OpenStackClient (Unified) CLIs.
-As such, during this 6-month transition timeframe, HP Cloud will be dedicating engineering efforts around the OpenStackClient CLI as the primary Unified CLI of choice for development around your OpenStack cloud services.
+As such, during this 6-month transition timeframe, HP Helion Public Cloud will be dedicating engineering efforts around the OpenStackClient CLI as the primary Unified CLI of choice for development around your OpenStack cloud services.

 We wanted to ensure you were aware of the changes that may affect you during this 6-month transition time:

-+ The UNIX CLI has moved to the HP Cloud Github repository
++ The UNIX CLI has moved to the HP Helion Public Cloud Github repository

-  + In order to encourage development by the community, HP Cloud is sharing it with the community as open source, hosted on [https://github.com/hpcloud/unix_cli](https://github.com/hpcloud/unix_cli).
+  + In order to encourage development by the community, HP Helion Public Cloud is sharing it with the community as open source, hosted on [https://github.com/hpcloud/unix_cli](https://github.com/hpcloud/unix_cli).

   + However, [links to 12.12 and 13.5 UNIX CLI downloads](#downloads), and all documentation, are still currently available on docs.hpcloud.com, as usual.

 + Bugs will be addressed.

-  + Although the CLI has moved into the open source community, showstoppers and significant defects will be examined and addressed by the HP Cloud SDK/CLI team on a case-by-case basis.
+  + Although the CLI has moved into the open source community, showstoppers and significant defects will be examined and addressed by the HP Helion Public Cloud SDK/CLI team on a case-by-case basis.

-HP Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
+HP Helion Public Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
 _________________________________________

-Below you can find a full reference of supported UNIX CLI (command-line interface) for HP Cloud commands.
+Below you can find a full reference of supported UNIX CLI (command-line interface) for HP Helion Public Cloud commands.
 The commands are alphabetized.
 You can also use the <font face="Courier">hpcloud help [<em>command</em>]</font> tool (where <em>command</em> is the name of the command on which you want help, for example <font face="Courier">account:setup</font>) to display usage, description, and option information from the command line.

 Many of the commands support a `--debug` option to print verbose trace.
 This trace may help you diagnose problems if the CLI is having difficulty communicating with the servers.